The Evap system is for emissions and a system that takes the gas vapors from the gas tank and feeds them into the engine to be burnt away.

-What is a Honda Civic P1457 Engine Error Code?
+What is a Honda P1457 Engine Error Code?

-Some scan tools will list it as an “Evap Control system Leakage (Evap Canister Area).”
+Some OBDII scan tools will list it as an “Evaporative Emission Control System Leak Detected.”

 The error code is given when the onboard computer detects a leak in the EVAP system.